How to Create a Dog-Friendly Balcony

 Spring/Fall: Screen for toxic seasonal plants in neighboring balconies or building landscaping that may drift seeds or pollen into your space.
 Spring is also the highest-risk season for dogs finding insects, dead birds, or other urban wildlife debris on balconies that could be hazardous if ingested.

-Training Your Dog to Use the Balcony Safely
+How Do You Handle Training Your Dog to Use the Balcony Safely?

 A safe balcony setup is only effective if your dog behaves safely within it.
 These training habits, established early, prevent the majority of balcony accidents: